 - Product Analysis

-Want to view additional resources for this question?
-Please 'Apply' for this question and we'll show you the available resources.
+Want to view additional resources for this assessment?
+Please 'Start' this assessment and we'll show you the available resources.

-You can submit your response after you 'Apply' to this question.
+You can submit your response after you 'Start' this assessment.
 Go ahead and prove yourself to the hiring manager!

 We are committed to having a meritocratic, transparent and bias-free selection process that is inclusive to all applicants.